 Ok, So How Do I Stretch the Pecs?

-Restoring your pec muscles to its proper length is a three-step process.
+Restoring your pec muscles to their proper length is a three-step process.

 - Understanding that the pectoral muscles are made up of two different muscles.
 Once you understand how they are laid out, you will know the areas you need to target.